AbhijeetKrishnan/abhijeetkrishnan.github.io/_posts/2020-12-09-python-int-objects.md

 However, this version of the code is old ([v3.7.0a1](https://github.com/python/cpython/tree/v3.7.0a1) released on Sep 18, 2017), and the latest version instead defines the [constants](https://github.com/python/cpython/blob/v3.9.1/Objects/longobject.c#L20-L21) in terms of other constants defined [elsewhere](https://github.com/python/cpython/blob/v3.9.1/Include/internal/pycore_interp.h#L67-L68). [ripgrep](https://github.com/BurntSushi/ripgrep) helps a lot with navigating a codebase as large as this.

-It turns out disabling PAIOC is fairly easy.
+It turns out disabling PAIOC is easy.
 Just change the constants `_PY_NSMALLPOSINTS` and `_PY_NSMALLNEGINTS` to `0`.
 This is because the Python devs, in their infinite wisdom, have guarded all accesses to the pre-allocated integer array (names `small_ints` in the code) with the check that the range be of length $> 1$.

 ## Instrumenting Integer Object Creation